azooz2003-bit/Phia-Explore/README.md

 To perform the size checking properly, we have to prefetch all the dynamic-height-influencing images of the cards (in essence, just the primary cards) and save their aspect ratios.
 With layout value keys, we'd pass that info the masonry layout so that it can factor the real size of the card in its computation and decisino process.
 Even when done in parallel, the speed of image fetching was faster than I expected, the page loading didn't feel any different in terms of latency.

+### Repository Pattern

+I created a `FeedRepository` protocol type that would enable us to deliver Phia feed items via any mechanism (e.g. REST API, SQLite on Disk, mock repository with test data).
+Allowing our app's functionality to abstracted from the data source.

+With more time I would've created separate data models for the application layer (as opposed to using the `PhiaAPI` provided response payload directly).
+Given the scope of this project I preferred to stay simple, so using the response object -provided models made more sense.

+I separated the API endpoint building process into a `PhiaAPI` object, which `RemoteFeedRepository` would use to make explicit requests.

 **UIImage Inefficiency**

-Another problem arose, UImage's internals cache the images that were previously loaded in memory + some images were being decoded into full resolution unnecessarily.
+This was a trivial problem in comparison to the aforementioned, but UImage's internals cache the images that were previously loaded in memory + some images were being decoded into full resolution unnecessarily.
 So instead of creating a UIImage directly from a Data buffer, I went down to CGImage to specify the caching rule (to avoid caching), and downsampling rule so that we'd only decode the image into the necessary pixel size for the image frame.

 The downsampling amount is determined by the `displayWidth` (an upper bound of the width we expect this image to occupy) passed into the async images, which allows us to calculate the ideal pixel size to render the image in without losing quality (all while preserving memory!).
 This way we have smaller memory buffers for brand logos (like Phia), and products nested within views like Outfit or Editorial while the larger pixel sizes are set for images in the detail view, etc.